 Hurba’s sports affinity began in the Southern Tier, where he was a three-sport athlete at Bainbridge-Guilford High School.
 There, he earned All-Susquenango League honors in both baseball and football and also won more than 120 career matches on the wrestling mat.

 Ryan resides in Endwell, NY with his wife Carrie, and their daughter Kaylee and son T.J.

-From 2008-2011, Mike was a member of the COTB winter camp staff and will now oversee the winter defensive camp each year at Crack of the Bat.
+From 2008-2011, Mike was a member of the COTB winter camp staff and now oversees the winter defensive camp each year at Crack of the Bat.

-Mike was hired in the summer of 2016 as an assistant at Binghamton University to oversee the infield defense, and also assist with the hitters.
+Mike was hired in the summer of 2016 as an assistant at Binghamton University and oversees the infield defense, as well as assisting Coach Hurba with the hitters.